Sugamo Prison: History

 Sugamo Prison was built in 1895, using the prisons of Europe as a model.
 By the 1930s it became known for housing political prisoners, including many communists and other dissenters who fell foul of the Peace Preservation Laws in the 1930s and 1940s.
 Allied spies were also incarcerated there, including Richard Sorge, who was hanged in the prison on November 7, 1944.
 The prison also was used to hold captured Allied officers during World War II as well as airmen.

 The prison was not damaged during the bombing of Tokyo in World War II, and was taken over by the Allied occupation forces during the occupation of Japan to house suspected war criminals as they awaited trial before the International Military Tribunal for the Far East.
-After the conclusion of the trials, Sugamo Prison was used to incarcerate some of the convicted and was the site of the execution of seven inmates sentenced to death by hanging on December 23, 1948.
+After the conclusion of the trials, Sugamo Prison was used to incarcerate some of the convicted and was the site of the execution of two Japanese Prime Ministers included among seven inmates sentenced to death by hanging on December 23, 1948.
 The prison was also the execution site for 51 Japanese war criminals who were condemned in the Yokohama War Crimes Trials, while a further 803 convicted in the trials served their prison terms there.
 The last 7 executions were carried out on April 7, 1950.